agirishkumar/DSA/README.md

 # DSA
-here i would ssubmit the codes for basic Data Structures and Algorithms excersises.
+Here i would post the codes for basic Data Structures and Algorithms excersises that I have solved.